 As the owner and executive director of Soccer Shots Woodlands, Chad is passionate about coaching kids of all ages and enjoys the opportunity to serve and give back to the youth of his hometown.

 Coach Harley is a graduate of Sam Houston University where she majored in kinesiology with a minor in marketing.
 In Coach Harley’s role as Coaching Coordinator, she trains new coaches and ensures accurate curriculum execution.

 Harley’s goals are to become a physical education teacher, and she hopes to one day continue her education to become a physical therapist and work with wounded warriors.

 Harley has played soccer since she was four years old.
 She played four years of varsity soccer at Steele High School in Cibolo, Texas were she was first team all-district.
 Harley was a D1 and Premium defensive player for eight years with the Lions competitive soccer club in Schertz, TX; she also played on a co-ed adult team.

 Harley enjoys working with children to help them develop physical literacy and good movement skills as these are important aspects for early childhood development.
 In addition to this, she wants to help each child to develop in themselves integrity, trust, honesty, courage, self-esteem, as well as cultivate the love to play soccer.
-In Harley’s free time she enjoys hanging out with family and her four dogs.
+In Harley’s free time she enjoys hanging out with family and her five dogs.